Azure/aaz/Commands/connectedmachine/extension/readme.md

 : The operation to create or update the extension.

 - [update](/Commands/connectedmachine/extension/_update.md)
-: Update operation to create or update the extension.
+: Update operation to update the extension.